srinitude/guidepost/README.md

 ## Contact

-If you find and want to address any secutity issues with the project, email [Kiren Srinivasan](mailto:kiren.srinivasan@holbertonschool.com)!
+If you find and want to address any security issues with the project, email [Kiren Srinivasan](mailto:kiren.srinivasan@holbertonschool.com)!
 For anything else, feel free to file a Github issue or tweet us [@holbertonschool](https://twitter.com/holbertonschool).